 If you schedule your own appointment and arrive without a written order (and there is no verbal order on record), Windsong will be happy to contact your provider’s office to obtain one.
 Unfortunately, this may result in a longer wait for you, if we cannot get in touch with your Physician’s office right away.

 Windsong Radiology will bring quality care to underserved communities throughout Western New York with its new mobile screening mammography services.
-The goal of this program is to work collaborative with community partners to improve access to screening mammography.
+The goal of this program is to work collaboratively with community partners to improve access to breast cancer screening.
 This project is supported with funds from Health Research and the New York State Department of Health.
 To learn more please click here, or contact us at 716-929-9494.

 “DON’T FORGET TO MAKE YOUR APPOINTMENT FOR YOUR FIRST MAMMOGRAM AT FORTY AND ANNUALLY THEREAFTER,” says Michelle.